Berenger History, Family Crest & Coats of Arms

-Westphalia.
+Many cultural groups lived in the German states in medieval times.
+Each had its own dialect and traditions, and unique variations of popular names.
+Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Berenger include Beringer, Berringer, Beringher, Beringger, Berenger, Berengher, Berengger, Baringer, Baeringer, Barringer, Baerringer, Baringher, Baeringher, Baringger, Baeringger, Barenger, Baerenger, Barengher, Baerengher, Barengger and many more.

 Early Notables of the Berenger family (pre 1700)

-Another 28 words (2 lines of text) are included under the topic Early Berenger Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Berenger Notables in all our PDF Extended History products and printed products wherever possible.